Jeremy Corbyn Says A Labour Government Would Tell Donald Trump: "You're Wrong, Mate"

 Jeremy Corbyn has kicked off the last day of the general election campaign at a rally in Glasgow, where he told activists that as prime minister he wouldn't be afraid of saying "you're wrong, mate" to Donald Trump.

-The Labour leader is delivering speeches across Britain on the final day of a campaign which has seen his party perform above expectations in the polls, and he told a crowd of around 200 activists in Scotland's biggest city that the party was on the verge of something "very historic".
+The Labour leader is delivering speeches across Britain on the final day of a campaign that has seen his party perform above expectations in the polls, and he told a crowd of around 200 activists in Scotland's biggest city that the party was on the verge of something "very historic".

-The rapturous reception received by Corbyn – at one stage, the crowd burst into singing "Oh, Jeremy Corbyn" to the tune of "Seven Nation Army" by The White Stripes – was in contrast to the reception previous UK Labour leaders have been met with in Scotland in recent years, who've frequently been subject to angry protests.
+The rapturous reception for Corbyn – at one stage, the crowd burst into singing "Oh, Jeremy Corbyn" to the tune of "Seven Nation Army" by the White Stripes – was in contrast to the response previous UK Labour leaders have been met with in Scotland in recent years, including frequent angry protests.

 Addressing the cheering crowd early on Wednesday morning, Corbyn said: "I want a Labour government that measures its success by reductions in inequality and poverty in our society.
-I want a Labour government that measures success in the economy by more jobs, better pay, better conditions and more skilled work.
+I want a Labour government that measures success in the economy by more jobs, better pay, better conditions, and more skilled work.

 "But I also want a government that measures its success by improvements in our natural world and the sustainability of our environment.
-A Labour government wouldn’t hesitate to ring up and write to Donald Trump to say 'sorry mate, you’re wrong, stand by the Paris agreement'."
+A Labour government wouldn’t hesitate to ring up and write to Donald Trump to say 'Sorry, mate, you’re wrong – stand by the Paris agreement.'"

 Theresa May has been accused of not standing up to the US president, most recently with regards to his criticism of London mayor Sadiq Khan.

-However, the Labour leader quickly added: "I would still be very polite, I promise you that, I do believe you should always be polite to people."
+However, the Labour leader quickly added: "I would still be very polite, I promise you that.
+I do believe you should always be polite to people."

 Corbyn's visit came after a YouGov poll revealed on Tuesday that Labour may have taken a slim lead in support over the SNP among 18- to 24-year-olds in Scotland, and the party was only one percentage point behind Ruth Davidson's Conservatives among all voters.